osl_dynamics.models.inf_mod_base#

 history

-random_subset_initialization(training_data, n_epochs, n_init, take, n_kl_annealing_epochs=None, **kwargs)[source]#
+random_subset_initialization(training_data, n_epochs=None, n_init=None, take=None, n_kl_annealing_epochs=None, **kwargs)[source]#

 Random subset initialization.